eggheadio-projects/sql-fundamentals/02-add-data-to-a-table-with-sql-insert/exercises.md

 Check out the [now](https://www.postgresql.org/docs/11/functions-datetime.html) and [uuid](https://www.postgresql.org/docs/11/uuid-ossp.html) function pages to see how you can have postgres generate these values for you.

-HINT:  If you see this error `:
+HINT:  If you see this error:

 `No function matches the given name and argument types.
 You might need to add explicit type casts.`